mit-aera/FlightGoggles/README.md

 # FlightGoggles

+## Documentation, Installation, & Usage Instructions
+Please refer to the [wiki-page](https://github.com/mit-fast/FlightGoggles/wiki) for code documentation, installation, usage instructions.
+An [FAQ](https://github.com/mit-fast/FlightGoggles/wiki/FAQ) is also available there.

+## Description

 A framework for photorealistic hardware-in-the-loop agile flight simulation using Unity3D and ROS.

 [![Video Link](Images/Abandoned_Factory_2.jpg)](https://youtu.be/e_3Yw0uPRKE)

 ![](Images/Abandoned_Factory25.jpg)

-## Documentation, Installation, & Usage Instructions
-Please refer to the [wiki-page](https://github.com/mit-fast/FlightGoggles/wiki) for code documentation, installation, usage instructions.
-An [FAQ](https://github.com/mit-fast/FlightGoggles/wiki/FAQ) is also available there.

 ## Citation
 If you find this work useful for your research, please cite: